Morkovka21Vek/AI_Font_Generator/README.md

     7.Move the model from the training/output folder to usage/models
  USAGE:
     0.When running for 1 time, run the script creatFolders.py
-    1.Run start_ttf2png.bat (if it does not start, go to the folder with the FontForge program next \bin\ffpython.exe click on it with PCM+SHIFT and select "Copy as path", then click on start_ttf2png.bat and click "Edit" then replace "C:\Program Files (x86)\FontForgeBuilds\bin\ffpython.exe" to the ffpython path.exe) and give it the full path to the font (or drag the file into the console window)(ATTENTION!
+    1.Run start_ttf2png.bat and give it the full path to the font (or drag the file into the console window)(ATTENTION!
 If the names of the 2 match, the new font will change the old one, which may lead to an error)
     2.Run del.py
     3.Run crop.py
     4.Run resize.py